 - Sexual Assault, Domestic Violence, Dating Violence, Stalking Information Guide

 - Annual Fire Report

 MISSION: We the members of the University Police Department, support the mission of the Division of Student Affairs and Louisiana Tech University by promoting a safe and secure higher education environment.
 This mission is accomplished by providing accessible, dependable, professional law enforcement services.
 We are committed to exceeding the expectations of the stakeholders which we serve; students, parents, visitors, faculty, staff, and administration.
 We recognize the value of involving these stakeholders in collaborative efforts, whenever possible, in an effort to identify and resolve issues that impact campus safety and security.

 1104 Hergot Avenue

 - Students who owe traffic fines will not receive a transcript to validate completed academic work, nor will they be permitted to re-enroll, until fines are cleared.

 - The registrant is responsible for all tickets issued to his/her vehicle, including violations incurred by family members and other drivers.
 The operator of an unregistered vehicle is responsible for all tickets issued to that vehicle.
 (See Family Visitation rules.)

 - The vehicle permit may be suspended on any vehicle receiving 10 parking violations in one academic quarter.
-Vehicles found parked on campus in violation of the rules of suspension may be towed without notice at the owner’s expense.
+Vehicles found parked on campus in violation of the rules of suspension will be towed without notice at the owner's expense.